lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/Chapter_9_Love_What_Is_True.md

 By not judging, you allow yourself to experience pleasure and enhance it, leading you straight to ecstasy.

-> This is a strange truth about nonjudgment.
-When you turn toward suffering with nonjudgment, the suffering diminishes as wounds heal.
-When you turn toward pleasure with nonjudgment, it expands to all the space judgment once filled.
+> This is a strange truth about non-judgment.
+When you turn toward suffering with non-judgment, the suffering diminishes as wounds heal.
+When you turn toward pleasure with non-judgment, it expands to all the space judgment once filled.

 That happens because you brain has a processing capacity.
 If you spend part of it judging, you can't devote all your capacity to healing or pleasure.